merouanezouaid/gym-management-app/README.md

 "My Gym" is a full-stack web application built using the MERN (MongoDB, Express, React, Node.js) stack.
 It is designed to help gym owners and managers manage their gym operations more efficiently.

-For more details check out the project report [here.](https://docs.google.com/document/d/1wtS22mbR2yVoI5TgYi7xYifr6dHjjGycg6LM1OjNwxQ/edit?usp=sharing)
+For more details (architecture, etc...), Check out the project report [here.](https://docs.google.com/document/d/1wtS22mbR2yVoI5TgYi7xYifr6dHjjGycg6LM1OjNwxQ/edit?usp=sharing)

 ## Features